needle-mirror/com.unity.collab-proxy/README.md

 ```
 "com.unity.collab-proxy": "file:/some/path/to/package"
 ```
-To add testing support also add the testables section to the manifest.
+To add testing support also add the testibles section to the manifest.
 Your manifest should look like this:
 ```json
 {
   "dependencies": {